mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-write-mattermost-recipes.md

 > * **Categorization of recipe:** Provide some keywords for easy search and retrieval.

 For an example Mattermost recipe, [please read this blog post](https://about.mattermost.com/learn/connect-irc-to-mattermost/).

+## Publish your recipe

+You can write and publish your recipe using any channel you're comfortable with.
+For example, you can publish a recipe in your own GitHub repo.
+This option allows users to interact with your recipe and collaborate with you if they have a contribution to make.

+Another option is to publish your recipe in the Mattermost Forum.
+While it's not possible for other users to edit your post, they can comment and provide feedback.

+Both options offer a platform for collaboration.